scottkf/massuploadutility/readme.txt

 v2.2.1.1
 * Uploading via AJAX
 -- Still need to figure out what to do for error checking if a file fails to validate, rollback or skip?
 Probably just skip and highlight it.
+-- Also count how many were successful and let the user know.

 v2.2.1.0
 * I've integrated html5 into the extension, but if you choose a large amount of files it will timeout